Salt Trails – Crocker Range Jungle Trekking

 Day 3 – Kampung Kionop to Kampung Melungung

-Where Day 2 is the easiest, Day 3 is the hardest, and after a flat’ish start, consists mostly of uphill walking, including the highest peak on the route at 1,400m.
+Where Day 2 is the easiest, Day 3 is probably the hardest.
+After a flat’ish start the trekking consists mostly of uphill walking, including the highest peak on the route at 1,400m.

 The scenery today is just as stunning, with jungle canopy so dense it will seem like night.